ahmetozlu/tensorflow_object_counting_api/README.md

 ### Models

 By default I use an ["SSD with Mobilenet" model](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2017_11_17) in this project.
 You can find more information about SSD in [here](https://towardsdatascience.com/understanding-ssd-multibox-real-time-object-detection-in-deep-learning-495ef744fab).

-See the [detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for a list of other models that can be run out-of-the-box with varying speeds and accuracies.
-You can easily select, download and use the models that is suitable for your requeirements using TensorFlow Object Detection API.
+Please, See the [detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for a list of other models that can be run out-of-the-box with varying speeds and accuracies.
+You can easily select, download and use state-of-the-art models that are suitable for your requeirements using TensorFlow Object Detection API.

 ## Project Demo